 Long-term water resource assessments (LTWRAs) determine if water availability has changed for farming, cities, towns and the environment.
 They also help determine if there have been changes in waterway health.

-The findings of these assessments feed into future water planning, through sustainable water strategies (see below)
+The LTWRA for southern Victorian is now complete.
+The findings of these assessments feed into future water planning, through sustainable water strategies.
+Read the LTWRA reports.

 Page last updated: 14/11/22